Skip to main content

 Bianca Frias

-Bianca Denise Frias (she/her) is a first-year Cognitive Science with Specialization in Neuroscience major at Muir College and is pursuing a career in Physical Therapy.
+Bianca Denise Frias (she/her) is a second-year Cognitive Science with Specialization in Neuroscience major at Muir College and is pursuing a career in Physical Therapy.
 When she was 12 years old, her aunt suffered from a burst brain aneurysm which landed her in a coma.
 When her aunt woke up, she required a lot of physical therapy.
 Since her aunt's movement issues were due to brain damage, physical therapists had to work on her cognition to re-educate the brain on human movement, and she has gradually regained movement of her legs and arms.
 This experience inspired Bianca to become a Neurological Physical Therapist to help people the way her aunt was helped.
 She seeks to understand the brain and cognition to help people who have suffered from neurological injury.
 She has been shadowing a physical therapist at Scripps Mercy Hospital Chula Vista and plans to continue throughout college and physical therapy school.

 • profile placeholder image